 We are one of the largest and most productive operators of compliance and low sulfur coal mines in the United States.
-We sold 69.5 million tons of coal in 2003, all of which was compliance and low sulfur coal.
+We sold 69.5 million tons of coal in 2003 and 17.9 million tons of coal during the three months ended March 31, 2004, all of which was compliance and low sulfur coal.
 We have a total of seven operating mines.
 Our largest mine, Black Thunder, is located in Wyoming in the Powder River Basin, the largest and fastest-growing U.S. coal-producing region.
 Black Thunder is the second largest coal mine in the United States.
 We are the largest producer of coal in the Western Bituminous Region, where we directly own three mines in Colorado and Wyoming and a 65% interest in Canyon Fuel Company, LLC, which owns and operates three mines in Utah, one of which is scheduled to be idled by June 30, 2004.

-As of December 31, 2003, we controlled approximately 1.8 billion tons of proven and probable compliance and low sulfur coal reserves.
+As of March 31, 2004, we controlled approximately 1.8 billion tons of proven and probable compliance and low sulfur coal reserves.
 Compliance Coal and low-sulfur coal are coals which when burned, emit 1.2 pounds or less and 1.6 pounds or less of sulfur dioxide per million Btu's respectively.
 Compliance coal does not require generators of electricity to use sulfur dioxide reduction technologies to comply with the requirements of the Clean Air Act.
 Approximately 93.5% of our reserves is compliance coal.

 We sell substantially all of our coal to producers of electric power, most of whom are large, investment grade utilities.
 For the year ended December 31, 2003, we derived 25.6% of our total coal revenues from sales to our largest customers, Southern Company and Tennessee Valley Authority.
-Currently, we have sales contracts in place for approximately 95% of our planned 2004 production, approximately 79% of our planned 2005 production and approximately 67% of our planned 2006 production.
+As of March 31, 2004, we have sales contracts in place for approximately 96% of our planned 2004 production, approximately 75% of our planned 2005 production and approximately 56% of our planned 2006 production.
 This provides us with a relatively reliable and stable revenue base through the end of 2005.
 Our goal with respect to the remainder of our planned production is to seek long-term supply agreements with our largest and best customers as coal markets strengthen.